Guide To 200 hr Yoga Teacher Training: What’s Included In 200-hr YTT, Requirements & Formats

 200-hour yoga teacher training is the foundational training course for avid yogis who want to share their passion by teaching the practice to others or yogis who want to take their knowledge to the next level.

-A 200hr yoga teacher training offers the most basic yoga teaching certificate recognized by Yoga Alliance (US), the International Yoga Federation, and other alliances that certify yoga teachers.
+A YTT 200 is the most basic yoga teaching certificate recognized by Yoga Alliance (US), the International Yoga Federation, and other alliances that certify yoga teachers.

-200-hour yoga instructor certification courses include a complete, well-rounded curriculum, so you learn about every part of yoga.
+200-hour yoga instructor certification courses include a complete, well-rounded curriculum, so you learn about the different limbs of yoga.
 This includes asana, meditation, pranayama, philosophy, anatomy, and more.

-That being said, every 200 hour yoga teacher training course differs, depending on the school and the course teachers.
+That being said, every YTT 200 course differs, depending on the school and the course teachers.
 For example, some may focus more on certain parts of yoga than others.
-Thus, it's essential to do your research before choosing a course.
+Thus, it's essential to do your research before choosing which yoga teacher training program you should join.

-Even though the trainings will differ, all Yoga Alliance registered 200-hr courses (also known as 200 RYT online) conducted by RYS’s (Registered Yoga Schools) must meet a certain threshold of hours in each area of study in designated categories to become approved by the Yoga Alliance.
+Even though the trainings will differ, all Yoga Alliance registered 200-hr yoga courses conducted by RYS’s (Registered Yoga Schools) must meet a certain threshold of hours in each area of study in specific learning categories for the curriculum to be approved by the Yoga Alliance.

 Yoga Alliance 200-hour yoga teacher training standards